-HEALTHY CAMPUS TRAINING 2019-20 DATE HELD TITLE/DESCRIPTION PARTICIPANTS Fall 2019 Aspire - Aspire to Be Well is a 90-minute peer-led health and safety-focused dialogue that covers key areas to maintaining a healthy and safe campus including overall wellness, alcohol and other drug misuse prevention, mental health and suicide prevention, and interpersonal violence prevention.
-6,169 incoming students Spring 2020 Aspire - Aspire to Be Well is a 90-minute peer-led health and safety-focused dialogue that covers key areas to maintaining a healthy and safe campus including overall wellness, alcohol and other drug misuse prevention, mental health and suicide prevention, and interpersonal violence prevention.
-329 transfer students
+HEALTHY CAMPUS TRAINING 2020-21 DATE HELD TITLE/DESCRIPTION PARTICIPANTS Spring 2020 Aspire - Aspire to Be Well is a 90-minute peer-led health and safety-focused dialogue that covers key areas to maintaining a healthy and safe campus including overall wellness, alcohol and other drug misuse prevention, mental health and suicide prevention, and interpersonal violence prevention.
+329 transfer students Fall 2020 Aspire - Aspire to Be Well is a 90-minute peer-led health and safety-focused dialogue that covers key areas to maintaining a healthy and safe campus including overall wellness, alcohol and other drug misuse prevention, mental health and suicide prevention, and interpersonal violence prevention.
+5,123 transfer students Spring 2021 Aspire - Aspire to Be Well is a 90-minute peer-led health and safety-focused dialogue that covers key areas to maintaining a healthy and safe campus including overall wellness, alcohol and other drug misuse prevention, mental health and suicide prevention, and interpersonal violence prevention.
+440 transfer students